The Economic Landscape: March 2026

 | Organizations reporting ROI boost exceeding 5% | 19% |

-The gap between investment ($527B capex) and measured returns (75% no measurable gains) suggests the economy operates in the early phase of constraint removal (H2 — AI makes software labor nearly free) and Jevons expansion (H3 — cheaper production creates more demand).
+The gap between investment ($527B capex) and measured returns (~75% of organizations showing no measurable performance gains) suggests the economy operates in the early phase of constraint removal (H2 — AI makes software labor nearly free) and Jevons expansion (H3 — cheaper production creates more demand).
 Massive capital commitment creates sunk-cost momentum — organizations push toward adoption regardless of current measured ROI.

 Live Signals: The Human Rights Observatory tracks how the tech community discusses these economic dynamics — transparency, persuasion techniques, and rights alignment measured across every evaluated Hacker News story.